gonzalpi/gonzalpi/README.md

 # Who is *Álex Rody*?

 My name is Luis Alejandro Rodríguez González, known online as Álex Rody.
-I am a computer science student at Tecnológico de Monterrey.
+I am a computer science student at Tecnológico de Monterrey looking for jobs and internships.

 - ⚙️ **Production Engineering Fellow** at Meta and Major League Hacking (Summer 2022)